Important Academic Integrity Information

 require both classroom and online attendance.
 You must have access to a computer to

 take these courses.
 It is important that you attend all classes to be aware of classroom

 meeting times and online assignments.
 There are computer and Internet resources at

 the college in the libraries, open labs and cyber cafés.

 Courses with Online Supplement: Any instructor may choose to use technology to supplement his or her course, so you should be aware that computer proficiency, as well as computer or Internet access, could be a requirement in any class.

-Canvas Orientation: All New Students must complete the Canvas Student Training prior to accessing their courses in the Learning Management System.
-When first logging into the myEFSC portal, students should look for the Canvas Online Classroom icon and click the button to log into the training.
-The Student Training course opens on the Welcome page.
-You should read the Course Announcements then click "Modules" to begin the training course.
+Canvas Orientation: All New Students must complete the Canvas Student Training to be able to submit assignments in their courses in the Canvas Learning Management System (LMS).
+To complete the training, first log into the myEFSC portal, look for the Canvas icon and click the button to log into Canvas.
+Access the training by clicking the Canvas Student Orientation course.
+The student training course will open on the Welcome page.
+You should read the information on the page and then click "Modules" to begin the training course.